laiquet/idtrackerai-enhanced/docs/source/user_guide/usage.rst

     roi_list = ['+ Polygon [[138.0, 50.1], [992.9, 62.1], [996.9, 878.9]]']

-This file can be loaded later with
+This file contains the full configuration defined in the segmentation app and can be loaded later with

 .. code:: bash

     idtrackerai --load example.toml

-to recover the segmentation app as you left it or with
+to recover the app as you left it or with

 .. raw:: html